mzahniser/apteryx/README.md

 **Z:** Tunnel up.
 If your hovercraft is over a square with an X on it, you will travel up to the previous level.
 Your hovercraft must be entirely within the square and must be stationary or moving slowly.

-**X:** Tunnel down:** If your hovercraft is over a hole in the ground, you will travel down into the next level.
+**X:** Tunnel down.
+If your hovercraft is over a hole in the ground, you will travel down into the next level.
 As with tunneling up, you must be centered on the hole and not moving too quickly.

 **Left Shift:** Fire your laser.
 Lasers (and all other weapons) travel in the direction that your hovercraft is moving in.
 Lasers use up energy, which must be replenished by picking up yellow canisters.